dzhou45/Houses/README.md

 To run the solution, right click VgsiExerciseApplication and click run.
 VgsiExerciseApplication is located under /src/main/java/com.example.VGSI.Exercise

+This will start the server, which is hosted on http://localhost:8080

 To run tests, run HouseControllerTest under /src/test/java/com.example.VGSI.Exercise.controllers

 # Improvements